BenSummers46/CPP-Tutorials/Tutorial 5 - More Memory Management (Stack and Heap)/README.txt

 Task:
+	- Understand what is happening in the example program in StackandHeap.cpp

 	- Create a new function that allocates two float variables; one on the stack and one on the heap with values of your choice.
 	- Check if the values of each variable are equal to one another OR if the references are the same, if either are true return true else return false.
 	- Ensure all memory you allocate is correctly disposed of.